You were told to think outside the box, but nobody handed you the tools

 What is the difference between divergent and convergent thinking?

-Divergent thinking generates many possible solutions by exploring different directions from a single starting point.
-Convergent thinking narrows those options down to the best answer.
+Divergent thinking expands possibilities by exploring multiple directions; convergent thinking narrows them to the best answer.
+The distinction traces back to J.P.
+Guilford, who identified the two modes in his 1950 address to the American Psychological Association.
+Divergent thinking generates many possible solutions from a single starting point, while convergent thinking evaluates and selects from those options.
 Effective creative problem solving requires both: divergent phases to expand possibilities and convergent phases to select and refine the strongest ideas.

 Which creative thinking exercises work best for teams?

-A brainwriting session works well with four to six participants.
-Give each person a sheet with the problem statement at the top.
+Brainwriting is the most effective team creative thinking exercise because it generates ideas independently before group discussion, preventing groupthink.
+Run it with four to six participants: give each person a sheet with the problem statement at the top.
 Set a timer for five minutes of silent idea generation, then rotate sheets clockwise so each person builds on someone else’s ideas.
-After three to four rounds, collect all sheets and use dot voting – each person gets three votes – to converge on the strongest ideas for further development.
+After three to four rounds, collect all sheets and use dot voting, where each person gets three votes, to converge on the strongest ideas for further development.

 Can I practice creative thinking exercises alone?